dejanu/az104/azdevops/azdevops.md

     - Multi-step web test: a more advanced test that you can create in Visual Studio Enterprise and upload to the portal.
     - Custom track availability: a test that you can create in code, using the Application Insights SDK.
 * Application Insights can monitor both Java and ASP.NET web applications and services, WCF services.
 They can be hosted on-premises, on VMs, or as Microsoft Azure websites.
+* Application Insights provides direct integration with Azure Boards

+## Smart detection

+* Smart detection automatically warns you of potential performance problems and failure anomalies in your WEB application.
+* It performs proactive analysis of the telemetry that your app sends to **Application Insights**

 ---